 National Postdoc Groups

-The following institutional memberships available to Stanford postdocs at no charge:
+Institutional memberships in the following groups are available to Stanford postdocs at no charge:

 On-Campus Postdoc Groups

-Stanford ChEM-H, an interdisciplinary institute that aims to connect chemistry, engineering and medicine for human health, is establishing a postdoc society with the aim of bringing together researchers from across the university to share interests and ideas.
-Meetings will be held twice monthly, and will include opportunities to share your work with your colleagues over lunch or drinks, to discuss ideas or articles that interest you, and hopefully to meet other researchers with common interests with whom you can generate new ideas and collaborations.
+ChEM-H, an interdisciplinary institute that aims to connect chemistry, engineering, and medicine for human health, established a postdoc society to bring together researchers to share interests and ideas.
+Meetings are held twice monthly, and include opportunities to share your work with your colleagues over lunch or drinks, to discuss ideas or articles that interest you, and to meet other researchers with common interests with whom you can generate new ideas and collaborations.

-The Black Postdoc Association seeks to build a community among the black postdocs here at Stanford, that will lead to a valuable professional network to support and promote diversity.
-It is our goal to provide information about opportunities such as conferences, workshops, seminars, grants/fellowships, travel awards and volunteer opportunities related to issues of diversity.
+The Black Postdoc Association builds community among black postdocs that will lead to a professional network to support and promote diversity.
+BPA provides information about conferences, workshops, seminars, grants/fellowships, travel awards, and volunteer opportunities related to diversity.
 Join our mailing list.